-In order to uplink a schedule to GOMX-3, several comma separated files (.csv) are generated.
+In order to uplink a schedule to GoMX-3, several comma separated files (.csv) are generated.
 Each file contains a list of job opportunities of a certain type, for example L-Band (see below), given by two timestamps representing the start time and the end time of the job window respectively, the implied duration of the timestamps, as well as a flag that shows whether the opportunity should be taken.
-One such file is displayed in Table 1.
+One such file could be read as follows: